PhilipQuirke/SkyCombAnalystHelp/README.md

 ![User Interface](./Static/UIExample.png?raw=true "User Interface")

-## Index
+## Index of Content
-These pages provide more detail:
+These pages provide more detail on the tool and its use:
 - The [Flight](./Flight.md) page explains how to fly your drone missions to collect high-quality data.
 - The [UserInterface](./UserInterface.md) page explains how to use the SkyComb Analyst tool to analyse your drone flight data.
 - The [Drone](./Drone.md) page explains drone terminology related to the SkyComb Analyst tool.